-How do you clean an old zinc countertop on a hoosier cabinet
+How do you clean/restore old zinc countertop on Hoosier cabinet

 - Pomeroy, Ohio

 Q. I have exactly the same question.
 I just inherited a hoosier.
 The zinc countertop is stained with globs of paint, glue, and other stuff.
 How can I clean/restore it?
 Thanks.Patrick Bosa

 Q. How do I finish the countertop (tin?) of an antique Hoosier cabinet?Marilyn Walt

 A. I found a FAQ on zinc countertops: Minor scratches and mineral streaking can be brushed with a household Scotchbrite pad.
 Deep scratches may be sanded through the grades up to 220 and buffed with the same pad.
 Use a circular pattern for a #4 finish or a straight line motion for a machine brush.Dash Fab

 - Ann Arbor, Michigan

 Q. Hi, My name is CJ, I use my hoosier for counter space, and also have my microwave on it.
 A friend of mine told me the old zinc can give off poison toxins.
 Does anyone know if this is true?Carrie Jo Jordan

 A. Hi, Carrie.
 If you were to weld something that is zinc plated it can vaporize the zinc and cause "metal fume fever", but that requires a temperature of thousands of degrees.
 It's true though that zinc is not considered a "food-safe surface", even those zinc is an essential micronutrient not a poison, because the zinc can dissolve into acidic foods.
 For example, it is considered inadvisable to slice tomatoes on this surface -- but people (apparently including the kitchen servants of the Vanderbilts) did so for centuries, so it's not like it's an extreme hazard.